KwenaMashamaite/IME/README.md

 _**Note** - This project has been retired (life cycle: 23 January 2020 - 24 April 2022).
 This means that IME will no longer receive new features and bug fixes.
 The last stable IME version is `v3.2.0`_

+_**Important Note:**_ As of 14th April 2023, this project has been continued as [Mighter2d](https://github.com/KwenaMashamaite/Mighter2d).
+To find out more about the new project and how it builds upon the work done in this project, please click the link to visit the new repository.

 ## Features

 * **Graphics** - Render Window, 2D grid, Animatable Sprites, 2D camera, Spritesheet, etc...